CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 # Lending and Borrowing Platform

 ## INTRODUCTION
-This a lending and borrowing platform which people can lend or borrow money from their friends, family or even co-workers with no collateral.
+This a lending and borrowing platform which people can lend or borrow money from their friends, family or even co-workers with non-collaterilization.
-There are few project around this concept which are compound, MakerDAO etc. But they are public and based on none-collateralization.
+There are few project around this concept which are compound, MakerDAO etc. But they are public and based on collateralization.

 This can be a bit painfull for people who has little budget (students, young people etc.) and unfamiliar with blockchain world.
 There should be a system that a person may lend money and borrow whenever needed.
 When a person lends money, getting interest rate will be another motivation.

 If there would be user-friendly platform and system that people would lend their money to their friends through contract, that would be attractive for them

 ## High-Level Solution
 My project comes with private groups and non-collateralization system.
 In the system, anyone may be able to create a group and invite anyone.
 Groups will be private and enrolling will be a request-vote based system.
-The reason of this, if member of groups confirm a person to enroll group, they trust him or her.
+The reason of this, if member of groups confirm a person to enroll group, they trust each other.
 This trust is collateralization of the group.

+Every member can lend money to group and if anyone borrows this lended money, member starts to earn interest.
+This interest rate is identified from beginning by group creator but it can change through voting.
+This system allows people who have little budget and unfamiliar about blockchain lend and borrow money among their own circle.
+Esspecially, this system works well among students.
+Platform's interface is so simple and anyone can interact easily.
+Then if a group member needs a money, no more a banking lending with high interest rate is needed.
+He or she can borrow money from group.

 If 80% of group member confirm a person to enroll, this person will be added to group.
 A person should send minimum amount that identified while group creation from creator.

-Each group has own balance and this balance will be invested compound.
-Interest income that earned from compound, will be allocated between group member according to their lending rate.

-Two type of lending will be considered.
-One of them is will invest to compound, another is will stay inside the contract to be borrowed.
-When someone wants to lend amount, the amount of this person will split.
-The proportion wil be specified from creator at beginning.
-For example, let say that the proportion of amount to invest is 70%.
-When someone wants to lend money, the 70% of money will invest to compound and 30% of money will stay inside the contract.
-Everybody will be able to borrow money according to their lending amount.
-The proportions may be identified differently.
+This feature is not implemented yet, but when a group member lends money, as long as this money is not borrowed, member can deposit this money to Compound Finance to earn interest rate even money is not lended.
+This process will not be hard to do because of interface desing and web3 library.
+Anybody will easily deposit money to Compound Finance via a button.

 ## FUTURE TO-DO
 The contract does not handle some situations that mentioned above.
-- The first one is, splitting lended money two seperate portion is hard-coded.
-Normally, creator of group will decide to these rates.
+- The first one is, there is no function to handle deposit money to Compound Finance, it will be implemented soon.
+For this issue, firstly a decesion would be certain.
+The thing is deciding peer-to-peer lending borrowing or using this contract as a pool.

 - Another thing is, contract has not any function to handle interest rate, calculate the interest rate and share according to proportion of lended amounts.
 This feature did not implement because, a stable coin is not exist in this project, so after the stable coin implementation, the function will be added.